 What's a Life List?
 Why Keep One?

 Being taken with the idea back in 1996, I decided to start my own Herpetofauna Life List.
-I had always taken notes (although varying in quality) in the field as far back as grade school, so I thought I could cobble together a reasonable list, keeping track of the species, date, and location.
+I had always taken notes of varying quality in the field as far back as grade school, so I thought I could cobble together a reasonable list, keeping track of the species, date, and location.
 On a few, the exact dates were a bit fuzzy, but I could at least pin it down to spring, summer, or fall.
-In addition, I would only list those species I observed in their natural habitat, which means I haven't counted some heartbreaking DORs (Dead On Road) like Eastern Coachwhips and Rana hecksheri.
+In addition, I would only list those species I observed in their natural habitat, which means I don't count captive snakes or DORs (Dead On Road).

-Since I started the list, I've added to it significantly; I passed the one hundred twenty mark in 1997, and the end of the millennium found me a few shy of two hundred.
-I have the urge to fill in some holes in the list, especially from the midwest U.S., which I could fill in with some work.
+Since I started the list, I've added to it significantly; I reached two hundred at the milennium, and 2010 finds me a few shy of three hundred.
+I hope to fill in some holes in the list, especially some forms from the midwestern United States.
 I've also been striving to photograph each species, preferably in the field as they are found.
 I try to add some notes as I go - some species have none yet, but this is a work in progress.

 Try a Life List!